You may well wonder, why does Cheddar cheese crumble?

 In general, a mild cheddar will have been aged for 2-3 months, whereas a mature cheddar is aged for 16-24 months.

-But, don’t forget, there are some extremely crumbly mature cheddar varieties that have been aged for much longer.
+But, don’t forget, some extremely crumbly mature cheddar varieties have been aged for much longer.

 So, as you can see, the crumbliness of cheddar cheese (and any cheese for that matter) comes down to how much moisture there is in it.